-We are seeing an increasing number of patients contemplating having plastic surgical procedures in 2021.
+As a facial plastic surgeon, I’m seeing an increasing number of patients contemplating having facial rejuvenation procedures as of 2021.
 It is hard to know precisely why we are seeing this trend.

-- Working from home allows them to take less time off from work letting them be productive with work but still be at home recovering.
-After a certain amount of time following surgery, it may not be possible to drive to work but work-related duties can be accomplished at home while recuperating.
+Working from home: Working from home allows them to take less time off from work, letting them be productive but still be at home recovering.
+After a certain amount of time following surgery, it may not be possible to drive to work, but work-related duties can be accomplished at home while recuperating.

-- Alternatively, the rapid increase in the number of video-oriented meetings has put our image front and center for each of us every day.
+The Zoom boom: Alternatively, the rapid increase in the number of video-oriented meetings has put our image front and center for each of us every day.
 It is like staring into the mirror nonstop.
-With that it is not hard to be our own worst critic.
+With that, it is not hard to be our own worst critic.
 Pre-pandemic, I looked into the mirror every morning to brush my hair and that was it.
-Now days, I find myself staring at my monitor for hours on end, daily and not necessarily believing that the image staring back at me is in fact me.
-We become more aware of our own aging.
+Nowadays, I find myself staring at my monitor for hours on end, daily, and not necessarily believing that the image staring back at me is in fact me.
+(You can learn more about what I’ve noticed in this blog post.)
+We’ve become more aware of our own aging.

 Like anything, each patient’s response to surgery is very individualized.
-Eyelid surgery (called blepharoplasty) is not different.
+Eyelid surgery (called blepharoplasty) is no different.
 This area tends to bruise and swell more than other areas of the face and must be considered when trying to determine when is best to move forward with the procedure.
-In some cases, a patient may perform either a lower eyelid or more commonly an upper eyelid procedure by itself.
+In some cases, a patient may opt for either a lower eyelid or more commonly an upper eyelid procedure by itself, as opposed to having both done at the same time.
 This simplifies things a bit.

-Lower Eyelid Procedures – The lower eyelid necessitates a lengthier recovery because the swelling experienced and the need to tighten and support it during the healing process.
-While the degree of swelling is comparable to what was described above for the upper eyelid, it is a longer process and may take 2-3 weeks to be presentable.
+The lower eyelid necessitates a lengthier recovery because the swelling experienced and the need to tighten and support it during the healing process.
+While the degree of swelling is comparable to what was described above for the upper eyelid, it is a longer process, and it may take 2 to 3 weeks to be presentable.
 I typically use dissolvable sutures for the lower eyelid.
-We begin lower eyelid exercises to help speed up the recovery at one’s weeks’ time.
+We begin lower eyelid exercises to help speed up the recovery at the end of week 1.
 Exercise can begin at the 2-week mark following surgery.

-Upper and Lower Eyelid Procedures – When these two procedures are performed together, the lower eyelid is typically the rate limiting factor in resuming normal, public activities and may take up to three weeks.
+When these two procedures are performed together, the lower eyelid is typically the rate-limiting factor in resuming normal, public activities and may take up to 3 weeks.

 Facial surgery includes the following procedures: